Lee Roche: Burnley

 At the end of 2003 Roche was released on a free transfer from Manchester United.
 Burnley were the team to take advantage of this situation with then manager Stan Ternent using his connections to the Old Trafford club to sign the promising youngster to a two-year deal.

-In his first season, Roche wasn't a first team regular, despite scoring an outstanding 25-yard volley against Crystal Palace on his debut which although credited to him was a clear own goal.
+In his first season, Roche wasn't a first team regular, despite scoring an outstanding 25-yard volley against Crystal Palace on his debut.
 Towards the end of the 2003–04 season though, he began to push the previous right back, Dean West out of the side.
 Unfortunately for Roche, Ternent's contract wasn't renewed and Steve Cotterill was appointed as the new manager at Turf Moor.
 Cotterill did not rate Roche as highly as Ternent had done, and brought in Mike Duff from Cheltenham Town instead.
 Roche still featured in the team fairly regularly though, but out of position on the right side of midfield where he looked much less comfortable.
 Roche scored his only other Burnley goal in a famous 2–1 victory at Elland Road against Leeds United.